chrisjosephs/color_library/README.md

 - User-created colors are managed as configuration entities, allowing for easy export/import.
 - Colors used by modules are similarly saved to palettes named/tagged to the module
 - The color selection widget combines both types of colors for a unified user experience.
+- Track colors against the css variables names that you are using
+- A view to expose your color data to headless frontends as json

 ## REQUIREMENTS